aeflanigan/aubrieswebsite/content/pages/about.md

 Category: Examples
 Tags: example, page
 Slug: about-example
-Summary: Hi I'm Aubrie, a highly-qualified homo sapien
+Summary: TODO Think of a summary to put here
 MainImage: images/pic01.jpg

 ### Aubrie

-Here is some info about me, Aubrie.
+Here is some info about me, *Aubrie.*

 Hello?
 Is this thing on?